Proposed FEC Rule Would Further Constrain Foreign Election Contributions

 The FEC won't take action on the proposal until after the window closes on Sept.
 30 for public comment on the proposed new rules.

 If the proposal does get voted on by the commissioners of the campaign finance watchdog, it probably won't advance.
-The agency currently has only four confirmed commissioners (at full strength it has six).
+The agency currently has only four confirmed commissioners (at full strength, it has six).
 By law, four commissioner's votes are needed for any official action to proceed, a hurdle that in recent years has been high enough to deadlock much of the FEC's work.

 Political battles over election security